 I don’t recommend freezing cheese-based dips like this.
 They tend to get grainy and lose their creamy texture.
 But this dip will keep great in the fridge for five to seven days, and I can’t envision a world where your family couldn’t finish it off by then!

-Slow Cooker Spinach Feta Dip Recipe
+Slow Cooker Spinach Feta Dip

 - 2 bunches fresh spinach or 10 ounces frozen spinach